wkhere/stackless/Doc/tutorial/modules.rst

 Now what happens when the user writes ``from sound.effects import *``?
 Ideally, one would hope that this somehow goes out to the filesystem, finds which submodules are present in the package, and imports them all.
-Unfortunately, this operation does not work very well on Windows platforms, where the filesystem does not always have accurate information about the case of a filename!
-On these platforms, there is no guaranteed way to know whether a file :file:`ECHO.PY` should be imported as a module :mod:`echo`, :mod:`Echo` or :mod:`ECHO`.
-(For example, Windows 95 has the annoying practice of showing all file names with a capitalized first letter.)
-The DOS 8+3 filename restriction adds another interesting problem for long module names.
+This could take a long time and importing sub-modules might have unwanted side-effects that should only happen when the sub-module is explicitly imported.

 The only solution is for the package author to provide an explicit index of the package.
-The import statement uses the following convention: if a package's :file:`__init__.py` code defines a list named ``__all__``, it is taken to be the list of module names that should be imported when ``from package import *`` is encountered.
+The :keyword:`import` statement uses the following convention: if a package's :file:`__init__.py` code defines a list named ``__all__``, it is taken to be the list of module names that should be imported when ``from package import *`` is encountered.
 It is up to the package author to keep this list up-to-date when a